syframework/webcomponent/README.md

 # sy/webcomponent

-A web component is a component with CSS, JS and translation properties.
+A web component is a component with CSS and JS properties.

 **Sy\Component\WebComponent** class derives from [Sy\Component](https://github.com/syframework/component)